If you’re a beginner health writer looking for tips to start your writing portfolio, this article will help you learn the next steps you need to take.

 - Understand how to interpret research and statistics – so you can be trusted to accurately report the results of clinical findings in the relevant contexts

-When you’re applying for a salaried position, your writing samples will be proof that you can do what your cover letter and medical writing CV say you can do.
+When you’re applying for a salaried position, your writing portfolio will be proof that you can do what your cover letter and medical writing CV say you can do.

-When you’re trying to find clients as a freelance health writer, your portfolio will give potential contacts confidence that you can deliver great content, on time and in accordance with the project brief.
+When you’re trying to find your first freelance writing job, your portfolio will give potential contacts confidence that you can deliver great content, on time and in accordance with the project brief.

-When it comes to building a portfolio, though, many writers get worried about the fact they don’t have any published work.
+When it comes to starting a writing portfolio, though, many writers get worried about the fact they don’t have any published work.

 So how can you get published experience when you have none to begin with?

 If you’re starting out as a health writer, write your own samples.
 Set yourself writing tasks, work on them and get them to a standard that is appropriate for use in your portfolio.
-I advise many of the students who take my Introduction To Health Writing courses to use their writing tasks as samples for this very reason.
+I advise many of the students who take my Introduction to Health Writing course to use their writing tasks as samples for this very reason.